ghoshs/counqer/README.md

 Location: ./my_entity_matcher/

 `my_entity_matcher.py` - uses SpaCy to annotate query and search result snippets.
 Additional functionality to link similar entities in the text snippets to the queried entity.

+#### Debugging

+1. UnicodeDecodeError: 'ascii' codec can't decode byte 0xe2 in position

+Check Apache lang configuration.
+[Is LC_ALL set to utf-8?](https://itekblog.com/ascii-codec-cant-encode-characters-in-position/)

+2. counqer.mpi-inf.mpg.de is the main landing page.
+The html script is at /var/www/html/index.html